Updated January 20, 2020.

 Company red flags

 Buying life insurance can be a tricky process to navigate.
-As you determine the best way to approach life insurance for yourself and your loved ones, you’ll want to make sure that you work with trustworthy and dependable companies.
+As you determine the best way to approach life insurance for yourself and your loved ones, you’ll want to make sure that you work with trustworthy and dependable companies and avoide the worst life insurance companies.

 Here are five things to watch out for: